 Tie off the top stitches and then start the same process all over again with the bottom pieces of the balloon.
 It's getting easier!

 I forgot to take a picture of the next step but switch out your embroidery thread and needle for a general use needle and thread.
 I used plain white thread and a blanket stitch to connect the pieces vertically from top to bottom from the inside.
 Be sure to carefully attached the pieces at the tops, you will end up with a bunch of knots but it's important that they are secured.
+Go ahead, take a look at what a cute balloon this will be.
+It's worth all of this effort!

 I slipped a long piece of embroidery thread with a knot at the end through a small piece of felt and led the thread through the top of my balloon.
 This will be used to hang the balloons.
 You could also use fishing line if you'd rather the invisible floating look.